Zilliqa/ZRC/zrcs/zrc-2.md

 ## I. What are Fungible Tokens?

 The Fungible Token is an open standard for creating currencies.
-Fungibility is the property of a good or a commodity whose individual units are essentially interchangeable, and each of its parts is indistinguishable from another part.
+Fungibility is the property of goods or commodities whose individual units are essentially interchangeable, and each of its parts is indistinguishable from another part.

 ## II.
 Abstract

-ZRC-2 defines a minimum interface a smart contract must implement to allow fungible tokens to be managed, tracked, owned, and traded.
+ZRC-2 defines a minimum interface that a smart contract must implement to allow fungible tokens to be managed, tracked, owned, and traded.

 ## III.
 Motivation